EGI-Federation/documentation/content/en/users/tutorials/filetransfer-gridstorage/_index.md

 Your proxy is valid until Thu Aug 26 16:23:01 2021
 ```

-To verify the timeleft for the validity of the proxy created use the following
+To verify for how long the proxy is still valid you can use the following
-command:
+command: command:

 ```shell
 $ voms-proxy-info